Imagine having virtually no raw material inventory on hand because all of the components and parts that you need can be made on demand.

 It may certainly be an enormous leap forward but imagine if you were able to create prototypes, production parts, and personalized finished products on demand.
 You would lower costs, improve productivity, reduce inventory, increase revenue, generate customer satisfaction, and drive better cash flow and return on investment.

-The potential to drive revolutionary change in Supply Chain is huge.
+The potential for 3D printing to drive revolutionary change in Supply Chain is huge.

 And there are real limitations in terms of technology, resources, infrastructure, costs and more.